terrysheng/azure-content-zhtw/articles/notification-hubs/notification-hubs-aspnet-backend-ios-rich-push.md

             public NotificationHubClient Hub { get; set; }

             private Notifications() {
-                // Placeholders: replace with the connection string (with full access) for your notification hub and the hub name from the Azure Management Portal
+                // Placeholders: replace with the connection string (with full access) for your notification hub and the hub name from the Azure Classics Portal
                 Hub = NotificationHubClient.CreateClientFromConnectionString("{conn string with full access}",  "{hub name}");
             }